Pylons-tech/pylons/FAQ.md

 - When the item is scheduled to be handled in the future block by a recipe, the item's OwnerRecipeID is set as the recipe's ID.
 This means that this item is locked until the appropriate future block is created.
 - You can't send or receive items that are currently owned by a recipe.
 So you need to check if the OwnerRecipeID is empty before sending the item.

+## FAQ in unit test writing

+- The testcases that are defined as the map of testcase struct inside the handler's test file are not run by sequence.
+As they are defined as map, there's no sequence so the testcases would be run in random order.
+So if you have some interactive testcases in sequence, those cases won't run exactly in some cases. (in the case the order is opposite)
+So you should avoid interactive testcases or at least use separate items or dynamic items inside the for statement.
+- When you create a test item, you should name it as a meaningful name rather than ? or randomly generated name.